 This is not by any means a comprehensive list.
 There’ are tons and tons of great single DIN head units out there.
 However, we did want to give you a few good options.

 The head units we listed here represent different price points, types and designs.
-With any luck, you’ll find something that meets your needs and fist within your budget.If we missed a single DIN car stereo you like, let us know in the comments.
+With any luck, you’ll find something that meets your needs and fist within your budget.If we missed a single DIN head unit you like, let us know in the comments.

-Kenwood is another established car stereo brand.
-They've been around for a very long time.
+Kenwood is a very well known established car stereo brand - they've been around for a very long time!
 They produce and market a wide range of car audio equipment including speakers, amplifiers, and all types of head units.

 The KDC-BT565U is Kenwood's newest, best single DIN car stereo in the KDC series.